BharatBenz: Trucks

 The BharatBenz heavy-duty trucks are built on the Mercedes-Benz Axor platform, and the medium-duty trucks on the Fuso Canter and Fuso Fighter series.
 The entire product line meets BSIII standards (comparable to Euro III).
-All BharatBenz (17 models) trucks are slated to be up to 9% more expensive but be 10% more fuel efficient than the competition.
+All BharatBenz (17 models) trucks are slated to be up to 9% more expensive but 10% more fuel efficient than the competition.

 The Fuso medium and heavy-duty trucks produced in Chennai are also being exported to markets of Africa and Asia, under Daimler's Asia Business Model.

 BharatBenz crossed 30,000 units sale mark in January 2016.

 From November 2015, Daimler India Commercial Vehicles started delivery of its first set of made-in-India buses.
 The front engine buses are branded as BharatBenz and are based on the Mitsubishi Fuso Canter platform.
 These are available in school, staff and tourist variants.
 The rear engine buses are branded as Mercedes-Benz and are based on the Mercedes-Benz O-500 series.
 Daimler India Commercial Vehicles have tied-up with Ireland-based organisation WrightBus for bus body building.
 WrightBus is known for their unique patented aluminique alloy structure, which is lighter and stronger than conventional steel, increasing fuel efficiency and making the buses safer.

 On 22 August 2024, DICV launched its a new range of BharatBenz heavy-duty rigid trucks powered by the all-new BharatBenz BSVI-Stage2 6.7-litre diesel engine.
 Models in the all-new BharatBenz heavy-duty rigid range will be available to customers needing 2826R (6x2), 3526R (8x2), 3832R (8x2), 4232R (10x2) and 4832R (10x2) configurations.

 Daimler is also exporting these buses under the brand of Mercedes-Benz to African and South-Asian markets.